PatCapon39/nextflow-seqera/user-guide/compute-env.md

         </h2>
         <div id="collapse-access-token" class="accordion-collapse collapse" aria-labelledby="heading-access-token" data-bs-parent="#accordion-comp-env-all">
           <div class="accordion-body">
-            You don’t need an access token if you intend to create SSH key credentials, but you will need it for the Tower agent credentials.
+            You don’t need an access token if you intend to create SSH key credentials, but you will need it for the Tower Agent credentials.
             <ul>
             <li>The user can create an access token as <a href="https://docs.seqera.io/platform/latest/api/overview/?h=access+token#authentication"> described here</a>.</li>
             <li>Keep it safe, create a new one if you lose it and delete lost tokens.</li>